Bien21-00590/MeXE402_Midterm_ARNANTE_TOLENTINO/README.md

 <img width="715" alt="histograms" src="https://github.com/user-attachments/assets/ef7e1d47-344e-4cfb-843d-eb223d8582a2">

 These histograms showcase the range and frequency of values for each descriptive column.
-On observation, there are commonalities for each classification and some key differences on the histograms shown which hyothetically, provide variations and unepredictability when simply done through human guessing which is then done otherwise by the succeeding training model.
+On observation, there are commonalities for each classification and some key differences on the histograms shown which hypthetically, provide variations and unpredictability when simply done through human guessing which is then done otherwise by the succeeding training model.

 ### Model Implementation